-As the project below demonstrates, seeing something in person is quite different than seeing it on the pages of a book or on a computer screen.
-A research team has undertaken a remarkable project—to build a working, playable replica of the upright piano found in our collection.
+In 2019, a research team took on a remarkable project—to build a working, playable replica of the upright piano found in our collection.
 In doing so, they have made some new discoveries about the instrument and its maker adding to the canon of knowledge of eighteenth-century American music and crafts.

 18th Century Upright Piano

 The anonymous eighteenth-century Germanic upright piano exhibited at Whitefield House is of great significance to American music history.
 It is believed to be the oldest extant American-made piano, testifying to the importance of music and the sophistication of crafts among the Moravian settlers in colonial America.